|

 A11.

-is assumed that more than 300 collectors from all over the world are actively
+Are many people collecting three monkeys?
+It is assumed that more than 300 collectors from all over the world

-searching the internet for 3 monkeys,
+are actively searching the internet for 3

-their hobby.
+not alone with their hobby.
 They contacted each other and decided to meet.
-That was in 1993

-and since then yearly
+That was in 1993 and since then yearly meetings

-meetings have been organized, mainly in the Netherlands.
+have been organized, mainly in the Netherlands.
+Today the mailing list of No Evil collectors,

-few years later, when internet auctions came up (especially eBay), it was
+just in Holland and Belgium, exceeds 100 persons.
+A few years later, when internet auctions came up (especially eBay),

-through this platform that 3 monkey-collectors in the
+it was through this platform that 3 monkey-collectors in the

-USA and in other countries discovered that there were
+USA and in other countries discovered that

-closely watching all what was happening in the “No Evil
+was very closely watching all what was happening in the “No Evil

 Monkeys” sector.
 In spite of this heavy competing, the No Evil